 8. Be a group leader

 You can earn a discount or even a free cruise if you organize a large group of cruisers.
 You’ll generally need to book a sizable number of staterooms, but you can save a significant amount of money if you act as the group’s organizer.

 When could you act as a group leader for a large group of cruisers?

 Contact your travel agent to find out how many staterooms you’d need to book.
 Generally, you’ll need to be able to book at least eight cabins to qualify as a group.
 Taxes and port fees will still need to be paid on any free cruise fares you receive.

 9. Max out your stateroom capacity

 Even inside staterooms are often listed as four- or five-person capacity.
 If you won’t be spending much time in the room, recruit family or friends to cruise with you.
-The price per person will be significantly reduced!
+The price per person is significantly less!